ibm-cloud-docs/containers/cs_health_log.md

 * You can have only one logging configuration for {{site.data.keyword.la_full_notm}} in your cluster at a time.
 If you want to use a different {{site.data.keyword.la_full_notm}} service instance to send logs to, use the [`ibmcloud ob logging config replace`](/docs/containers?topic=containers-observability_cli#logging_config_replace) command.
 * If you created a {{site.data.keyword.la_short}} configuration in your cluster without using the {{site.data.keyword.containerlong_notm}} observability plug-in, you can use the [`ibmcloud ob logging agent discover`](/docs/containers?topic=containers-observability_cli#logging_agent_discover) command to make the configuration visible to the plug-in.
 Then, you can use the observability plug-in commands and functionality in the {{site.data.keyword.cloud_notm}} console to manage the configuration.

-Before you begin:
+Before you begin
 - Verify that you are assigned the **Editor** platform access role and **Manager** server access role for {{site.data.keyword.la_full_notm}}.
 - Verify that you are assigned the **Administrator** platform access role and the **Manager** service access role for all Kubernetes namespaces in {{site.data.keyword.containerlong_notm}} to create the logging configuration.
 To view a logging configuration or launch the {{site.data.keyword.la_short}} dashboard after the logging configuration is created, users must be assigned the **Viewer** platform access role and **Reader** service access role for the `ibm-observe` Kubernetes namespace in {{site.data.keyword.containerlong_notm}}.
 - If you want to use the CLI to set up the logging configuration:
     - [Install the {{site.data.keyword.containerlong_notm}} observability CLI plug-in (`ibmcloud ob`)](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps).
     - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

-To set up a logging configuration for your cluster:
+To set up a logging configuration for your cluster,

 1. Create an [{{site.data.keyword.la_full_notm}} service instance](/docs/log-analysis?topic=log-analysis-provision) and note the name of the instance.
 The service instance must belong to the same {{site.data.keyword.cloud_notm}} account where you created your cluster, but can be in a different resource group and {{site.data.keyword.cloud_notm}} region than your cluster.
 2. Set up a logging configuration for your cluster.
 When you create the logging configuration, a Kubernetes namespace `ibm-observe` is created and a {{site.data.keyword.la_short}} agent is deployed as a daemon set to all worker nodes in your cluster.
 This agent collects logs with the extension `*.log` and extensionless files that are stored in the `/var/log` directory of your pod from all namespaces, including `kube-system`.
 The agent then forwards the logs to the {{site.data.keyword.la_full_notm}} service.